sensu/sensu-puppet/README.md

 For example, the `sensu_check` with name `check-cpu in team1` would be named `check-cpu` and put into the `team1` namespace.

-Using composite names is necessary if you wish to have multiple resources with the same name but in different namespaces.
+Use composite names when the same resource name appears in multiple namespaces.

 For example to define the same check in two namespaces using the same check name: